 - Store any medications for dogs with health concerns, your pet’s current immunization records and a First Aid Kit to address any injuries that might occur during a crisis.

-- A photo of your dog and a snapshot of yourself along with Spot will aid efforts to reunite you with your barking buddy if he or she becomes separated from your family.
+- A photo of your dog and a snapshot of yourself along with your dog will aid efforts to reunite you with your barking buddy if he or she becomes separated from your family.

 - A leash and collar will help to keep your dog by your side, and a pet carrier will act as a safe sanctuary for your pet as he/she is transported to safety.
 Let your dog become accustomed to his/her pet carrier with pet preparedness drills.